vijay-palanisamy-1986/Allianz/README.md

     - Built orders link table to link Orders satellite table with Customer hub and Product hub tables

 - Automation:
-    - DataVault can be automated using DV_Automate, if the underlying data is prepared good and there are no transformation
+    - Data Vault layer can be automated using Automate DV (formaly know abt dbt vault), if the underlying data is direct without any techincal transformation or prepared good in Stage layer
-    - Built model ([sat_orders_v1](4_dbt_project/models/datavault/sat/sat_orders_v1.sql)) model to showcase the DV_Automate feature
+    - Built model ([sat_orders_v1](4_dbt_project/models/datavault/sat/sat_orders_v1.sql)) model to showcase the Automate_DV features
     - More info about [Automate DV](https://automate-dv.readthedocs.io/en/latest/)